domainzero/mythicpl.us/README.md

 # mythicpl.us
-A simple flat file site designed to load quickly and give m+ information at a glance (and in multiple languages thanks to some great contributors!).
+A simple flat file site designed to load quickly and give M+ information at a glance (and in multiple languages thanks to some great contributors!).

 Huge thank yous to everyone that provided feedback via reddit, github, discord, whatever.
 It doesn't mean I hate you if I didn't mention you, I probably just forgot.
 Thank you to everyone who has kept this site afloat.

+## Contributing
+Fork the page and make any changes, then submit a pull request.
+If you are making style or script changes, be sure to adjust the links and scripts to use the static local copies as they are currently set to be fed through a server side minifier.

+Most notably, you'll have to call all the individual Javascript files as they are currently all being concatenated and minified to reduce requests.
+If you need assistance, reach out to me on Discord.

 ## Wall of Fame